It’s probably the most notable one-on-one battle to have ever taken place. So notable, in fact, that it’s worked its way into our language.

 If you are to compete in this ever-changing digital world, don’t be afraid to be bold.
 Believe, change the status quo, focus, be agile and finally, be precise.

-No matter how much money they have behind them, no business is invincible.
+No matter how much money they have behind them, no market is impenetrable.

 Want more marketing strategies, tactics and advice?
 Check out one of our most-popular ever digital marketing articles:

 - Instagram Post Reach: 9 Tactics to Reach More People On Insta

 - Facebook Page likes: How to Get 1000s